rsaitov/Books/Andrew Hunt, David Thomas - The pragmatic programmer/Chapter 5 - Bend, or Break/README.md

 ## Decoupling and the Law of Demeter
 Organize your code into cells (modules) and limit the interaction between them.
 Systems with many unnecessary dependencies are very hard (and expensive) to maintain, and tend to be highly unstable.

-**The Law of Demeter** for functions states that any method of an object should call only metods belonging to:
+**The Law of Demeter** for functions states that any method of an object should call only methods belonging to:
 - itself;
 - any parameters that were passed in to the method;
 - any objects it created;